File Under: Networking and Building Your Team

 The person who masters your music.

-A director, cast, crew, editor, and everyone associated with
+A director, cast, crew, editor, and everyone associated with making music videos.

 Store Clerk (For stores at gigs)

-.
+The people who sell stuff to fans at shows.
 If you sell your album from the stage, congratulations, you’re the store clerk.

 Whoever carries stuff to and from the stage.